 Julie has bachelor degrees in Design Studies and Architecture (Hons.) from the University of Queensland (Australia), where she studied Environmental Technology under Dr. Steven V. Szokolay (architect, energy and environmental consultant and textbook author).
 She hopes to make use of her eclectic experience (in architecture, law, international sport and translation) to contribute to sustainable living and practices.

-Information for this text was compiled from the following sources:
+Information for this article was compiled from the following sources:

 - “Le chauffe-eau instantané” published by Écohabitation

 - “Designs that Work – Cold Climate House Design Recommendations”, by Building Science Corporation

 - The web page of Natural Resources Canada on water heaters